September 30, 2018

 Here you can see a nice Common Eastern Bumblebee in a cluster of Purple Asters, showing, incidentally how the color changes in the light or texture of the curled petals.
 But then we turn our attention to the Beetles.
 Second in line is that black beetle with the shiny coat.
 Third is a Spotted Cucumber Beetle.
 Lastly, having destroyed the Tiger Lily Plant, the Lily-leaf Beetle seems to have found sustenance in an Aster leaf.

-Yes, of course there were Lady Beetles, one the "Who cares how many spots it has, it has the big "W or M" sign on its face, so it must be the Asian Lady beetle", the other having a distinctly different face figure.
-I'm not sure what it is.
-Will have to guess how many spots it has, maybe 6, since we can see three on one side.
+Yes, of course there were Lady Beetles, one the "Who cares how many spots it has, it has the big "W or M" sign on its face, so it must be the Asian Lady beetle".
+The second has a distinctly different face figure.
+We can see three spots on one side, but it turns out to be a Seven-spotted Lady Beetle.
 Third is a small Weevil, seemingly trying to decide to jump or fly off the edge.
 The fourth creature was in the grass, and I'm guessing it is a "grub" (beetle larva).

 On to Bugs.
 A for Assassin Bug, Zelus luridus, as it is said there are no other species under Zelus in Michigan.
 Can that be?
 It might be a fun game to look for other species. do you know that for over a month I've only seen nymphs, no adults.
 The second image is of an old friend, who comes by most years and sometimes has spent a good bit of the fall and into the winter.